dougthor42/trendlines/README.md

 ### Sending Data

-**Trendlines** accepts 2 forms of data entry: TCP via HTTP POST with a JSON payload and UDP (not yet implemented).
+**Trendlines** accepts 2 forms of data entry: TCP and UDP.
+TCP data entry is done via HTTP POST with a JSON payload.
+UDP data entry is done in a similar manner as Graphite (though not yet implemented).

 To send in data using the HTTP POST method: